Mole1424/cs261/README.md

 - `util/` - contains utility files (not used directly by the application).
 - `main.py` - application entry point.
 - `.env` - environment variables (this is not committed.
 Please ask team member's for latest version).

+## APIs used

+- [News API](https://newsapi.org/) - used to fetch news articles.
+- [Newscatcher API](https://newscatcherapi.com/) - used to fetch news articles.
+- [Alpha Vantage API](https://www.alphavantage.co/) - used to fetch stock data and news articles.
+- [FinHub API](https://finnhub.io/) - used to fetch stock data
+- [yfinance](https://pypi.org/project/yfinance/) - used to fetch stock data